emanoelCarvalho/crud-in-php/README.md

 ## Licença

-Este projeto é distribuído sob a licença [LICENSE].
+Este projeto é distribuído sob a licença `LISENCE`.

 ---